annuhuss/Model-View-Controller/README.md

 <h4><i>A MVC Example:</i></h4>

 <p>
 To depict the MVC pattern I have programmed the example using HTML and PHP language.
-Obviously this example is reflected with the above description.
+Obviously this example is reflected by the above description.
 </p>

 <p>
-The <span><strong>index.php</strong></span> file combines all the parts of the MVC example as well as the route/HTTP that receives any requests from the users and displays the corresponding responses to the users.
+The <span><strong>index.php</strong></span> file combines all the parts of the MVC example as well as the route/HTTP that produces an authentication request from a user and sends a response for the request to the user.
 </p>

 <p>